ffund/ml-notebooks/notebooks/2-linear-regression-deep-dive.md

 ::: {.cell .markdown}

-In the plot on the left (for training MSE), the red dot (our coefficient estimate) should always have minimum MSE, because we select parameters to minimize MSE on the training set.
+In the plot on the left (for training MSE), the orange dot (our coefficient estimate) should always have minimum MSE, because we select parameters to minimize MSE on the training set.

-In the plot on the right (for test MSE), the red dot might not have the minimum MSE, because the best coefficient on the training set might not be the best coefficient on the test set.
+In the plot on the right (for test MSE), the orange dot might not have the minimum MSE, because the best coefficient on the training set might not be the best coefficient on the test set.
 This gives us some idea of how our model will generalize to new, unseen data.
 We may suspect that if the coefficient estimate is not perfect for *this* test data, it might have some error on other new, unseen data, too.

 If you re-run this notebook many times, you'll get a new random sample of training and test data each time.
 Sometimes, the "true" coefficients may have smaller MSE on the test set than the estimated coefficients.
 On other runs, the estimated coefficients might have smaller MSE on the test set.